-- assessment of the reasonableness of the methodology adopted to define possible alternative recovery scenarios (disposal or work-out scenarios), of their consistency with disposal targets defined by the directors and of the probabilities defined, as well as evaluation of the correct calculation of the ECL on the basis of the probability weighted average of future cash flows expected from internal work-out and disposal scenarios. - with specific reference to the work-out scenario, for each category required by the applicable financial and regulatory reporting framework, check, for a sample of loans assessed on an individual basis, of the reasonableness of assumptions used to determine future cash flows from work-out activity, collaterals valuation and recovery time.
-For non-performing loans assessed on a statistical basis, check of the correct determination of the key parameters used in the model as well as completeness and accuracy of related key data inputs; - comparative and trend analysis on the volumes of loans to customers and on related coverage ratios, performed also by comparing data of previous years and information related to main comparable operators; - analysis of subsequent events occurring after the reference date of financial statements; - check of the completeness and adequacy of financial statements disclosures in accordance with International Financial Reporting Standards, the applicable regulatory framework and the communications and recommendations issued by the Supervisory Authorities.
+Key audit matters Auditing procedures performed in response to key audit matters expected from internal work-out and disposal scenarios. with specific reference to the work-out scenario, for each category required by the applicable financial and regulatory reporting framework, testing, for a sample of loans assessed on an individual basis, of the reasonableness of assumptions used to determine future cash flows from work-out activity, collaterals valuation and recovery time.
+For non-performing loans assessed on a statistical basis, check of the correct determination of the key parameters used in the model a well as completeness and accuracy of related key data inputs; comparative and trend analysis on the volumes of loans to customers and on related coverage ratios, performed also by comparing data of previous years and information related to main comparable operators; analysis of subsequent events occurring after the reference date of financial statements; testing of the completeness and adequacy of financial statements disclosures in accordance with International Financial Reporting Standards, the applicable regulatory framework and the communications and recommendations issued by the Supervisory Authorities.